-Airbus agrees to settle bribery cases for about $3 billion
+Airbus agrees to settle bribery cases for about $4 billion

 The Parquet National Financier was set up in 2014 to focus on major financial crime after a former French budget minister was found to have used a secret Swiss account to dodge taxes.
 The PNF last year reached its largest settlement with Google, which agreed to pay 500 million euros to end a tax fraud case.
 In court, UBS Group was ordered to pay a 4.5 billion-euro penalty in a case led by the PNF.

-Bloomberg’s Franz Wild contributed to this report.
+Seattle Times business staff contributed to this report.